Original Post Date: October 3, 2024

-Urinary tract infections (UTIs) are an uncomfortable fact of life for many people.
-Six out of 10 women in the U.S. will have a UTI, and one in four of those will have a recurrence.
-Men experience UTIs much less often.
-Under age 50, only 5-8 out of 10,000 men experience a UTI each year.
+Urinary tract imbalances are an uncomfortable fact of life for many people.
+Six out of 10 women in the U.S. will have a urinary tract concern, and one in four of those will have a recurrence.
+Men experience these issues much less often.
+Under age 50, only 5-8 out of 10,000 men experience an issue each year.

 What Are Probiotics?